top of page

 Trauma is much more than just Big T traumas.

-Chronic trauma from ongoing incidents like medical issues and disabilities or domestic violence, bullying, or emotional abuse and even things that didn't happen, like neglect; and
+But trauma can also develop from ongoing incidents like medical issues and disabilities or domestic violence, bullying, or chronically feeling overwhelmed and scared, experiencing betrayal by a loved one, or other painful experiences emotional abuse and even things that didn't happen, like neglect.

-Complex trauma - exposure to multiple acute and chronic traumas plus their unique and overlapping symptoms are also traumatic.
+Complex trauma - exposure to multiple acute and chronic traumas plus their unique and overlapping symptoms which are also traumatic.

-People who experience chronic and complex trauma might think "others have it worse" compared to Big T traumas and minimize their experiences of feeling overwhelmed and scared, betrayed by a loved one, or other painful experiences that have left lasting scars and protective patterns when activated by similar experiences in the present.
+People who experience chronic and complex trauma might think "others have it worse" compared to Big T traumas and minimize their experiences that have left lasting scars and protective patterns when activated by similar experiences in the present.

 Living with unprocessed trauma looks like becoming easily anxious, wanting to isolate from others, and even just finding it hard to relax and engage in healthy self-care (like tending to daily tasks and needs with overall neutral/positive thoughts and feelings toward life.)